Luke-G/rackspace-downloader/README.md

 ## rackspace-downloader
-Quick and dity tool for downloading objects from a Rackspace Object Storage container.
+Quick and dirty tool for downloading objects from a Rackspace Object Storage container.

 ###### Use Case
 This tool was developed to assist in migrating over 350,000 assets from Rackspace to Google Cloud.
 Resources such as Cyberduck enjoyed crashing when dealing with a large number of objects so I decided to create a CLI application instead.

 ###### Installation
-1. `composer install`
+Run `composer install`

+###### Downloading Rackspace Files
-2. `php application "<LOCAL_DESTINATION>" <USERNAME> <PASSWORD> <CONTAINER_NAME>`
+`php application app:download-assets "<LOCAL_DESTINATION>" "<START_MARKER>`
-3. Wait and see your files appear in the specified path.
+Start marker is an argument to resume the download if an error occurs.
+Use '' as a default to start from the beginning.

+Example: `php application app:download-assets "C:/CDN Assets/" ''`

+###### Uploading directory to Google Cloud Storage
+`php application app:upload "<UPLOAD_DIR>"`
+<UPLOAD_DIR> is the absolute path for the directory you want to upload to your GCP storage bucket.

+Example: `php application app:upload "C:/Rackspace Files"`

 ###### Example Usage
-`php application "C:/CDN Assets/" lukegorman password assets`

 cacert.pem may need to be replaced in vendor/guzzle/guzzle/src/Guzzle/Http/Resources for Curl to work with Rackspace.
+You can manually do this or set `curl.cainfo` in your PHP.ini